Q2)

 young people with confusing messages and stimuli

-which induce significant guilt, shame, anxiety, and
+which induce significant guilt, shame,

-confusion about sensuality and sexuality, These
+misunderstanding, and anxiety about sensuality and sexuality, These

-pro-mote deception, repression, affairs, and "sexual
+promote deception, repression, affairs, and "sexual

-dysfunction."
 The root causes are psychological

-wounds and unawareness, and societal denials.
+wounds and unawareness, and societal ignorance and denials.

 The formation of a person's "sexual identity"